-Getting freshwater in Antarctica is quite difficult and time consuming.
-The exact method used varies between stations.
-In earlier days, snow and ice was shovelled into large tanks and heated to form water.
+In earlier days, snow and ice was shovelled into large tanks and heated to melt into water.
 Today, Casey and Mawson pump water from a melt lake behind the station and store it in a heated tank house.

 Water saving appliances are installed wherever possible, but each person on station is asked to use as little water as possible.

-Expeditioners are limited to three minute showers and, when water supplies are short, to only shower every second or third day.
-Other water saving measures are also followed, such as doing one large load of washing rather than several smaller loads, and turning off the taps while cleaning your teeth.
+Expeditioners are limited to 3 minute showers.
+When water supplies are short, expeditioners are asked to only shower every second or third day.
+Other water saving measures are also taken, such as doing one large load of washing rather than several smaller loads, and turning off the taps while cleaning your teeth.